 Lehwalder is the recipient of a Ford Foundation Grant, a Rockefeller Foundation Grant, and has the distinction of being the first recipient of the prestigious Avery Fisher Prize (later to become the Avery Fisher Career Grant).

 Heidi Lehwalder was the last student of master harpist Carlos Salzedo who passed away the day before what would have been her last lesson.
 They worked intensely together for two summers when she was 10 and 11 as he prepared her for the Second International Harp Competition in Tel Aviv, Israel where she won a major prize.

-Ms. Lehwalder has recently moved to Seattle, Washington, where she continues to expand her teaching throughout the United States and abroad.
+Ms. Lehwalder is located in Seattle, Washington, where she continues to expand her teaching throughout the United States and abroad.
 In July 2014, Heidi was invited to give a masterclass at the 12th World Harp Congress in Sydney, Australia.
-She will be returning January 2015 for further teaching and masterclasses.
+She returned in January 2015 for further teaching and masterclasses.
 Heidi also looks forward to collaborating with young harpists and other instrumentalists teaching them the fine art of chamber music.